We’re talking all things baby poop with the expert, Dr. Shruti Nathwani, renowned as The Children’s Medic.

 The very first poop your baby makes has a special name, meconium (helping you celebrate the beginning of your diaper-changing marathon – yay!).

-Meconium is black-green baby poop that is sticky and almost tar-like in appearance, with barely any smell.
-It’s made up of everything your baby swallowed while they were in your uterus: amniotic fluid, mucus, skin cells, lanugo, and more.
+Essentially, baby’s first poop is made up of everything your baby swallowed while they were in your uterus: amniotic fluid, mucus, skin cells, lanugo, and more.

-In the first 24 hours of their life, your baby should pass most of the meconium and then the more “regular” poops will start.
+In the first 24 hours of their life, your baby should pass most of this black baby poop and then the more “regular” poops will start.

 Newborn poop: First days after birth

-This is normal, but needlessness to say, if you’re ever concerned about blood in your baby’s stool, do consult your healthcare provider.
+If you’re ever concerned about blood in baby poop, do consult your healthcare provider.

 Baby poop up to 6 months

-- Formula-fed babies: Dark yellow or tan to a brownish green color, and firmer than a breast-fed baby’s poop (something like peanut butter – it shouldn’t be firmer than that).
+- Formula-fed baby poop: Dark yellow or tan to brownish-green baby poop, and firmer than breastfed baby poop (something like peanut butter – it shouldn’t be firmer than that).